Stock market today: Wall Street drifts ahead of the final Federal Reserve meeting of the year

-NEW YORK (AP) — Stocks drifted in morning trading Monday on Wall Street ahead of the Federal Reserve's last meeting of the year.
+NEW YORK (AP) — Stocks drifted in afternoon trading Monday on Wall Street ahead of the Federal Reserve's last meeting of the year.

 Wall Street's big focus this week will be updates on inflation at the consumer and wholesale levels, along with the Fed's latest update on its interest rate policy.